 No personal data is planned to be transferred off the VA servers.
-Specifically, the Clinical Epidemiology Program of the White River Junction Veterans Affairs Medical Center will conduct this safety surveillance study with sponsorship from Pfizer and assistance from Analysis Group, Inc. The project will be led by the VA, with Dr. Dalle Lucca serving as the Principal Investigator.
-Data access will be granted through VINCI.
-VHA data will not be provided to Pfizer or Analysis

-Group.
-Rather, only VA employees, including those with research service WOC employee status, who have completed necessary VA training and have proper clearance will access and analyze data on secure VA servers and behind necessary firewalls, under the direction and supervision of Dr. Dalle Lucca.
+Specifically, the Clinical Epidemiology Program (CEP) of the White River Junction Veterans Affairs Medical Center will conduct this safety surveillance study with sponsorship from Pfizer and assistance from Analysis Group, Inc. The project will be led by the VA, with Dr. Dalle Lucca serving as the Principal Investigator.
+Data access will be granted through VA Informatics and Computing Infrastructure (VINCI).
+VHA data will not be provided to Pfizer or Analysis Group.
+Rather, only VA employees, including those with research service without compensation (WOC) employee status, who have completed necessary VA training and have proper clearance will access and analyze data on secure VA servers and behind necessary firewalls, under the direction and supervision of Dr. Dalle Lucca.
 Given the sensitive nature of healthcare data, comprehensive security measures will be implemented to ensure the confidentiality, integrity, and protection of Veterans' privacy and healthcare data.